 If you don’t qualify for Medicare, you’ll have to have private health insurance to cover your health and medical costs.

 As an Intergate Emigration client, you’ll get a direct referral to our preferred and trusted private medical health care provider for Australia.

 11. I’m going to spend my weekends exploring all the different parts of Australia!

 NOT SO FAST.
 Australia is not only a country – it’s also a continent and it’s massive.
 In fact, Australia is the 6th largest country in the world.
 It’s larger than India and most of Europe could find into Australia!

 Finding that hard to believe?
 Europe covers an area of 10,18 million km² – Australia is not much smaller at a size of 7,692 million km².

 You’re definitely going to need more than weekends to explore this vast country!
 And you’re probably going to be better of flying to where you want to go.

 Feel like you need more realistic advice?

-Either way, we can set you up with the correct information, the reality not the expectation, about immigrating to Australia.
+To speak with our team, simply book a consultation call.
+We’ll set you up with the correct information – the reality not the expectation – about immigrating to Australia.